 If you decide that a consumer card, rather than a business card, is right for you (see above), then consider these decision points:

-- The Morgan Stanley Platinum card is best if you want to add a Platinum authorized user (since the first AU is free), or if you have over $1M in assets with Morgan Stanley (since you’ll get $550 back).
+- The Morgan Stanley Platinum card is best if you want to add a Platinum authorized user (since the first AU is free), or if you qualify for $695 annual engagement bonus.

-- The Charles Schwab Platinum card is best if you prefer cash back over travel rewards (since it lets you cash out points at 1.25 cents each); or if you have a lot of money invested with Schwab since you’ll get an annual kickback ($100 for $250K invested, or $200 for $1M invested).
+- The Charles Schwab Platinum card is best if you prefer cash back over travel rewards (since it lets you cash out points at 1.25 cents each through 8/31/21, or 1.1 cents after that); or if you have a lot of money invested with Schwab since you’ll get an annual kickback ($100 for $250K invested, or $200 for $1M invested).

 If you are serving on active duty in the military, then get any or all of the cards since Amex will waive the fees upon request.
 Call the number of the back of your card and tell them you are serving on active duty military and had heard that AMEX offers to handle your account in accordance with the Military Lending Act (MLA)